JCT: A few years ago, I sent a mailer to socreds

 >as relevant factors.

-JCT: Savings: He's saying that if many of the winners put away a
+JCT: Savings: He's saying that if many of

 large number of chips into their savings account boxes, somehow that